prashant-jayan21/minecraft-dialogue/README.md

 ## Installation ##

-*** Disclaimer: these instructions have been tested with OSX + Intellij only
+** Disclaimer: these instructions have been tested with OSX + Intellij only.

 1) Clone cwc-minecraft: ``` git clone https://gitlab.engr.illinois.edu/hockenmaier/cwc-minecraft.git ```